Super Smash Bros. in esports: Sexual abuse allegations

 In July 2020, several high-profile members of the Super Smash Bros. competitive community, including top players and commentators, were accused of various forms of sexual misconduct.
 These included allegations of sexual harassment, sexual assault, rape, and child grooming.
 The wave of allegations led to the banning of several notable community figures from tournaments and many organizations dropping their sponsorships of accused players, one notable example being Gonzalo "ZeRo" Barrios, considered the best Super Smash Bros. for Wii U player of all time.
-Nintendo released a statement responding to the allegations, condemning "all acts of violence, harassment, and exploitation against anyone and that we stand with the victims".
+Nintendo released a statement responding to the allegations, condemning "all acts of violence, harassment, and exploitation against anyone" and saying "we stand with the victims".